The Need for Citizen Development

 The Benefits of Citizen Development

 Through citizen development, IT can partner with the business to build solutions the organization needs - faster and with less rework.
-Working collaboratively will ensure that the right processes and technology are in place.
+The business users know their domain better than anyone else and working collaboratively will ensure that the right processes and technology are in place.
 When done right, citizen development can help you:

 Meet the growing need for apps›